Nature Made vs Centrum men’s 50+: What science shows

 The relationship

 Men over 50 face a triple hit: slower metabolism, declining hormone levels, and reduced nutrient absorption in the gut.
 Nutrient absorption means how well your intestines pull vitamins and minerals out of food and into the blood.
-Large surveys show that many older adults fall short on vitamin D, magnesium, and several B vitamins even when they think they eat “pretty well.”[1]
+Large surveys show that many older adults fall short on vitamin D, magnesium, and several B vitamins even when they think they eat “pretty well.”1

 As you age, the “best multivitamin for men” is one that is built for this new physiology.
-Men over 50 need less iron but more vitamin D, B12, calcium, magnesium, and zinc to support testosterone, bone density, muscle mass, and immune function.[1],[3] That is the logic behind men’s 50+ formulas like Nature Made Men’s Multivitamin 50+ and Centrum Men 50+.
+Most men over 50 should avoid routine iron unless a clinician diagnoses deficiency.
+Vitamin D and B12 insufficiency become more common with age, and adequate calcium (1,000 mg/day for most men 51 to 70; 1,200 mg/day at 71+) plus magnesium and zinc support bone and muscle health.1,3 That is the logic behind men’s 50+ formulas like Nature Made Men’s Multivitamin 50+ and Centrum Men 50+.
 When you search for the “best vitamins for men over 50” or the “best vitamin for men over 50,” you are really asking which of these targeted mixes best fits your body and your diet.

 How it works